-The Office of Academic Assistance is responsible for compliance with the Americans with Disabilities Act (ADA), and manages all student requests for special accommodations due to disabilities.
+The Office of Academic Assistance is responsible for compliance with the Americans with Disabilities Act (ADA), and manages all student requests for access accommodations due to diagnosed disabilities.
 An applicant with a documented disability must satisfy the regular admission requirements, and the nature or existence of an applicant’s disability will not affect whether he or she is admitted to the College.

 Once accepted to the College, students who wish to receive reasonable accommodations must take the following steps: